-Almaz and I met at a souvenir shop in Addis Ababa in 2010.
-I had at that time been seeking to fulfill God’s pleasure for my life in Ethiopia for a year and a half.
-Almaz was the souvenir shop keeper; a keen and very pretty one.
-I was that day searching for traditional Ethiopian crosses as gifts for some friends for Easter.
-The crosses provided the conversation piece for our common interest in spiritual things, and we became fast friends.
-We have traversed life together since then.
-We were married on August 6, 2011.
+Almaz and I met at a souvenir shop in Addis Ababa.
+I had been in Ethiopia for a year and a half.
+Almaz was the shop keeper — a keen, sincere and very pretty one.
+I was searching for traditional Ethiopian crosses as gifts for some friends for Easter.
+The crosses provided the conversation piece for our common interest in church, and we became immediate friends.
+We were married 16 months later.

 Almaz’ involvement with the project has been invaluable.
 She always jumps in when there is need.